Submissions

 Formatting Requirements

-Syracuse Journal of International Law and Commerce has no general rules about the formatting of articles upon initialsubmission.
+Syracuse Journal of International Law and Commerce has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
 See Final Manuscript Preparation Guidelines for details.
-Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe’s Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.
+It is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe’s Portable Document Format) file, or a Microsoft Word, WordPerfect, or RTF file that can be converted to a PDF file.

 It is understood that the current state of technology of Adobe’s Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.